JoshAaronLevy/slideshow-buddy/README.md

 # Slideshow Buddy

-An iOS application that creates photo slideshows with Spotify music integration.
+A cross-platform photo slideshow application that creates beautiful slideshows with Spotify music integration.
+Available for both iOS and macOS.
 Built with Ionic React and Capacitor.

 ## Overview

 Slideshow Buddy allows users to:
-- Import photos from their device photo library
+- Import photos from their device photo library (iOS) or Photos app (macOS)
 - Connect to Spotify and select playlists or tracks
 - Create beautiful slideshows with synchronized music playback
 - Customize slideshow settings (transition speed, shuffle, loop)
+- Enjoy native platform experiences on both mobile and desktop

 ## Requirements